dfugate/symplpay/README.md

 NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-# Prerequisites to Running this Web App
+# Prerequisites

 ## Install Python

-* Ubuntu 18.04/20.04 HWE LTS: open an _xterm_ and run `sudo apt-get install python3`.
+* Ubuntu 18.04/20.04 HWE LTS: open a _Terminal_ and run `sudo apt install python3`.
 Verify the install by running `python3 --version` - the reported version needs to be >= 3.6.
 * Windows 10: [download](https://www.python.org/ftp/python/3.9.0/python-3.9.0-amd64.exe) and install 64-bit Python 3.9.
 Once complete, open a _cmd.exe_ and run `python --version` to ensure the 3.9 version of Python appears first in your _%PATH%_.

 **IMPORTANT NOTE**

-All remaining instructions below assume you're running Linux instead of Windows.
-If this is not the case, simply substitute "python" for "python3", "pip" for "pip3", and "cmd.exe" for "xterm" in any commands below.
+All remaining instructions assume you're running Linux instead of Windows.
+If this is not the case, simply substitute "python" for "python3", "pip" for "pip3", and "cmd.exe" for "Terminal" in any commands below.

-## Install Python's requests_oauthlib Package
+## Install Python's `requests_oauthlib` Package

+From a _Terminal_:

-1. Open an _xterm_ and run `pip3 install requests_oauthlib`
+1. `pip3 install requests_oauthlib`
-2. Run `python3 -c "import oauthlib"` to confirm the package has been successfully installed.
+1. Run `python3 -c "import oauthlib"` to confirm the package has been successfully installed.
 No output and an exit code of 0 is expected.

+## (Optional) Install Python's `gunicorn` Package for HTTPS Support in Linux

+From a _Terminal_:

+1. If you're running Ubuntu, `sudo apt install openssl`.
+Probably unnecessary on most systems, but better safe than sorry.
+1. `pip3 install gunicorn`
+1. Run `python3 -c "import gunicorn"` to confirm the package has been successfully installed.
+No output and an exit code of 0 is expected.
+1. **IMPORTANT NOTE**: you'll need to supply the "--ssl" parameter to the `python3 -m symplpay.server ...` command in the _Server Initialization Instructions_ to actually enable HTTPS.
+I.e., does not happen automatically simply because you're on Linux

 # Server Initialization Instructions

-Open a new _xterm_:
+Open a new _Terminal_:

 1. `export PYTHONPATH=.` (only if you do not already have Python configured to look in the current directory for Python files)
+1. `cd <where-you-dropped-this>/symplpay`
+1. Run `python3 -m symplpay.server -h` to see what configurable server parameters are available...
-1. `python3 -m symplpay.server --client_id <your ID> --client_secret <your secret> --debug` to start the server.
-You can also run `python3 symplpay/server` to see the many configurable server parameters
+1. `python3 -m symplpay.server --client_id <your ID> --client_secret <your secret> --debug` to start the server
-1. Open [http://localhost:8080](http://localhost:8080) in your favorite web browser
+1. Open [http://localhost:8080](http://localhost:8080) (or [https://localhost:8080](https://localhost:8080) if you supplied the "--ssl" flag) in your favorite web browser
-1. Use _curl_, _Postman_, etc. to invoke the server's single API - http://localhost:8080/compositeUsers/:userId
+1. Use _curl_, _Postman_, etc. to invoke the server's single API, http(s)://localhost:8080/compositeUsers/:userId